RROS-Lab/.github/resource/ContributorGuide.md

 ## Contributor Guide

-Welcome!
+Welcome to RROS ~

-Please add the "admin" team to your new repository.
+1. Please add the "admin" team to your new repository.

-If the new repository is public, please contact any member in the admin team so we can update our repository list
+1. If the new repository is public, please contact any member in the admin team so we can update our repository list